Building a Commercial Space

 All new projects must comply with the Land Use Bylaw and Alberta Safety Codes.

-Business owners and contractors should consult with a design professional before financially committing to a location, as the cost to make necessary upgrades or changes to a building may be expensive.
-A business license cannot be issued for a space that does not satisfy the requirements of the Alberta Building Code.
+Business owners and contractors should consult with a design professional before financially committing to a location, as it may be costly to make necessary modifications to a building.
+A business license cannot be issued for a space that does not satisfy the requirements of the National Building Code - Alberta Edition.

 Apply for a commercial, industrial, institutional or mixed-use development permit: